Mi-V-Soft-RISC-V/Future-Avalanche-Board/Libero_Projects/import/components/IMC_DGC2/README.md

     5. Click **Apply**
     6. Click Debug to launch the debug session.

 ### Design Guide Configuration
 The project contains MIV_ESS Design Guide configuration design script that uses MIV_ESS companion core.
+> For programming and debugging, this configuration requires the Dual EE Click board to be connected the Avalanche Board mikroBUS header

 #### DGC2 - I2C Write & I2C Boot
 The Bootstrap and I2C modules are both enabled in this configuration.